capaj/postuj-hovna/README.md

 # postuj-hovna
-a hackton app for reporting dog poo on the streets of Prague
+a hackton app for reporting dog poo on the streets of Prague, deployed on http://sbirejto.cz/

 #Prerequisites
 JSPM and NPM.
 It is very much needed to have a github auth in JSPM, otherwise you will hit a rate limit in the install phase.